NHOrus/srwq-compilation/episode-07.md

 "About all thats happened.
 Aren't you sad that the Shadow Mirrors are gone?"

-"....Don't hate me for saying this, but I really only joined because Sleigh did."
+"...Don't hate me for saying this, but I really only joined because Sleigh did."

 "Really?
 Man, you're really dedicated to tracking your friend."